microsoft/vscode-mssql/README.md

 Welcome to **mssql** <sup>preview</sup> for Visual Studio Code!
 An extension for developing Microsoft SQL Server, Azure SQL Database and SQL Data Warehouse everywhere with a rich set of functionalities, including:

-* Connect to Microsoft SQL Server, Azure SQL databases and data warehouses.
+* Connect to Microsoft SQL Server, Azure SQL Database and SQL Data Warehouses.
 * Create and manage connection profiles and most recently used connections.
 * Write T-SQL script with IntelliSense, T-SQL snippets, syntax colorizations, T-SQL error validations and ```GO``` batch separator.
 * Execute the script.